dkarthe/webjeda-blog/_posts/2016-03-18-optimize-jekyll-blog-seo.md

 ![URL structure jekyll seo](/images/url-structure-jekyll-seo.jpg) {: .right .half}

 A clean URL structure gives a better click through rate.
-Now a days search engines are smart enough to detect whether the URL has any relation with the content.
+Nowadays search engines are smart enough to detect whether the URL has any relation with the content.
 I have seen many blogs whose URL contains page ids in it.
 This will not convey any good information to either a human reader or to a search engine bot.
 It is only used for the convenience of differentiating all the pages within a blog.
 Do not use ids in URL.

 Including date is a choice.
 You can opt it if you think that helps users in some way.
 Search engines may extract this data.
 It is useful if dates really matter to your content.